Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2024.02.01

 - [x] Test the dbms on Delta with an interactive terminal.
-- [x] Build db with sbatch script. →  `apptainer build neo4j_4.4.30_community.sif docker://neo4j:4.4.30-community`
+- [x] Build db with sbatch script. →  `apptainer build neo4j_4.4.30_community.sif docker://neo4j:4.4.30-community` → [[Delta Build Database from Origin|dendron://torchcell/database.apptainer#delta-build-database-from-origin]]
 - 🔲 Document the process for downloading a dbms.

 ## 2024.01.31